vovamarch/MDK-Middleware-fork/Documentation/Doxygen/USB/src/example_dev_msc.md

 When a board layer is added to the project, corresponding configuration files for the board and device components will become available in the local `/RTE/` directory as well.

-**Board Layer**
+<h2>Board Layer</h2>

-In order to build the USB Device HID project it needs to be extended with a compatible board layer that provides following CMSIS-Driver interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
+In order to build the USB Device HID project it shall be extended with a compatible board layer that provides following interfaces as [connections](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/ReferenceApplications.md#connections):
- - `CMSIS_USB_Device`
- - `CMSIS_VIO`
+ - `CMSIS_USB_Device`: CMSIS-Driver for USB Device interface
+ - `CMSIS_VIO`: CMSIS-Driver for virtual I/O interface

 ## Build the Project {#prj_build_dev_msc}

-Open the **USB Device** Reference Example and select **MSC** as an active project for the build process.
-Make sure the compatible board layer is configured.

-Section [Working with MDK-Middleware Examples](../General/working_with_examples.html) explains in more details how to access, configure and build an MDK-Middleware example project for your target hardware.
+[Working with MDK-Middleware Examples](../General/working_with_examples.html) explains the workflow for accessing, configuring and building an MDK-Middleware example project for your target hardware.

+ -# Open the **USB_Device** MDK-Middleware reference example.
+ -# Make sure the compatible board layer is configured.
+ -# Select **MassStorage** as an active project for the build process.
+ -# Build the project and observe that no errors are reported.

 ## Run the Example {#prj_run_dev_msc}

-**Hardware Setup**
+**Setup**

-Board-specific setup such as jumpers, USB ports, power supply, etc. are documented in the board layer description (`README.md`) of your selected target.
+Board-specific setup such as jumpers, USB ports, power supply, etc. is documented in the board layer description (`README.md`) of your selected target.

- - Load the firmware image to your development board.
+ -# Load the firmware image to the target development board.
- - Use a USB cable to connect your development board to the Host PC and power up your board.
+ -# Connect a USB Device port on the development board with the USB port on a PC.
- - Wait for the driver installation on the PC to complete.
+ -# Wait for the automatic driver installation on the PC to complete.

-**PC Software**
+**Example execution**

-On a Windows PC you can test the example using the **Windows Explorer**.
-After a successful driver installation you can observe **USB_Memory** drive become available.
+After a successful driver installation on your host PC you can observe **USB_Memory** drive to become accessible from the PC operating system.
+For example on a Windows PC you should see it appear in the Windows Explorer.

 On this drive you can find a single file `README.txt` with the following content:

 ```txt
 This is a USB Memory Device Demonstration.